This partial lunar eclipse, the last lunar eclipse of 2019, is visible from Australia, Africa, South America, most of Europe and Asia. more

 Millions of Hindus around the world celebrate Diwali with gift exchanges, fireworks and festive meals.
 The Diwali celebration in India takes place when the monsoon season ends and the weather is mild and pleasant.
-People try to pay off their old debts, make or buy new clothes and thoroughly clean their houses as part of the New Year preparations.
+People try to pay off their old debts, make or buy new clothes and thoroughly clean their houses as part of the festival preparations.
 House exteriors are whitewashed and sometimes decorated with designs drawn in white rice flour and filled in with color.
 Buildings are traditionally illuminated with oil-burning bowls called dipa lights, or more recently, with strings of artificial lights.
 People spend time with their friends and family.

 On the first day of the festival people pray, eat a special breakfast consisting of different foods, and the Hindu goddess Lakshmi’s statue is carried throughout the streets in procession.
 Children are sometimes given candy or toys from booths set up for the occasion.
 In southern India children wear flower wreaths on their heads or anklets of bells.
 Boys in some areas construct elaborate castles and forts of mud and display them for visiting guests.
 After dark there are fireworks and people who live near rivers float lighted lamps on tiny rafts.
 To add to the festival of Diwali, melas (fairs) are held throughout India.
 These are found in many towns and villages.